Kirby Air Ride: Music

 The soundtrack was composed by Jun Ishikawa, Shogo Sakai, Hirokazu Ando, and Tadashi Ikegami.
 The latter three of those composers also worked on Super Smash Bros.
-Melee, while Jun Ishikawa has been a regular composer for the Kirby series since its debut.
+Melee, while Ishikawa has been a regular composer for the Kirby series since its debut.

 Kirby Air Ride also features songs from the Japanese version of Kirby: Right Back at Ya!, composed by Akira Miyagawa; the game was advertised at the end of some episodes, and a two-part special featuring vehicles from the game aired alongside the game's launch.

 Reception

 Kirby Air Ride sold 422,311 copies in Japan and 750,000 in the United States.
-Upon its release, the game received mixed reviews according to the review aggregator website Metacritic.
+Upon its release, the game received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 Most websites and magazines praised its clean presentation, music, and the originality of the City Trial mode while criticizing its gameplay as being overly simple.
 Kirby Air Ride's similarity to other titles released for the GameCube around the same time (most notably F-Zero GX and Mario Kart: Double Dash, both of which were also made by Nintendo) resulted in it being categorized as a rather throwaway title.
-In Japan, Famitsu gave it a score of two eights and two nines for a total of 34 out of 40.
+In Japan, four critics from Famitsu gave the game a total score of 34 out of 40.

+Despite receiving mixed reviews upon release, Kirby Air Ride has since gained a cult following.

+Sequel

+A sequel, Kirby Air Riders, was announced for release on the Nintendo Switch 2 in 2025 during a Nintendo Direct presentation.
+It was announced with Sakurai returning as director and his team at Bandai Namco Studios developing.
+Development started in 2021 when the idea was proposed, with production starting in April 2022; Sakurai teased the game as a top secret project on his YouTube channel, Masahiro Sakurai on Creating Games, that he had been developing after the completion of his YouTube series and development of Super Smash Bros.
+Ultimate's downloadable content.
+The game was released on November 20, 2025.